Os Lusíadas: Canto X

-During a sumptuous feast on the Isle of Love, Tethys, who is now the lover of da Gama, prophecies the future of Portuguese exploration and conquest.
+During a sumptuous feast on the Isle of Love, Thetis, who is now the lover of da Gama, prophecies the future of Portuguese exploration and conquest.
 She tells of Duarte Pacheco Pereira's defense of Cochin (Battle of Cochin); the Battle of Diu fought by Francisco de Almeida and his son Lourenço de Almeida against combined Gujarati-Egyptian fleets; the deeds of Tristão da Cunha, Pedro de Mascarenhas, Lopo Vaz de Sampaio and Nuno da Cunha; and battles fought by Martim Afonso de Sousa and João de Castro.
-Tethys then guides da Gama to a summit and reveals to him a vision of how the (Ptolemaic) universe operates.
+Thetis then guides da Gama to a summit and reveals to him a vision of how the (Ptolemaic) universe operates.
 The tour continues with glimpses of the lands of Africa and Asia.
 The legend of the martyrdom of the apostle St. Thomas in India is told at this point.
-Finally, Tethys relates the voyage of Magellan.
+Finally, Thetis relates the voyage of Magellan.
 The epic concludes with more advice to young King Sebastião.